elliotpark410/icp_test_script/README.md

 # ICP Dummy Token Transfer Script
-This script is to test ICP dummy token transfer with an encoded memo from one principal ID to another and log the transactions
+This script is to test ICP dummy token transfer with an encoded memo and log the transactions

 # Prerequisites
 Before running the script, ensure you have the following installed:

-- Node.js (preferably the latest stable version)
+- Node.js
-- npm (Node Package Manager)
+- npm
 - Typescript

 # Installation